 3. Fe57 Spectrum.
 The proportional counter voltage should be set to +1850 volts.
 Set the Ortec amplifier to accept positive signals and set the gain controls to Coarse=20, Fine=8.2.
 With the absorber removed, place the proportional counter about 2 cm from the exit of the lead collimator.
 The pre-amp output rate should be several kHz.
 Output pulses from the amplifier should be about 4 μ s long and range up to saturation at +6 or +7 volts.
-Connect the amplifier output to the PHA direct input.
+Connect the amplifier directly to the MCA input.
 A short run should show two distinct gamma rays peaks within the first 200 channels.
 Collect enough data so that the 14.4 KeV peak is well defined.
 You will have to note the channel numbers which define suitable upper and lower bounds that define the peak.

 - 4. SCA Adjustment.
-The single channel analyzer limits should be set to pass at least 95% of the area under the 14.4 keV peak.
+The SCA limits should be set to pass at least 95% of the area under the 14.4 keV peak.
 Determine the channel on each side of the peak that has about 15% of the counts at maximum.
-The pulser is used to emulate the output of the detector preamp for setting the upper and lower window settings of the single channel analyzer.
-Set the pulser amplitudes so that they fall in the desired channels of the PHA and then for each case connect the output of the amplifier to the single channel amplifier input to set the upper and lower window discriminator settings. - 5.
+Set the pulser amplitude to each of these channels in turn and for each case connect the pulser output to the SCA input.
+This procedure will permit setting the upper and lower discriminator window settings. - 5.
 Collecting Data.
 With the equipment connected as in the block diagram, mount the absorber on the detector side of the lead collimator.
 The proportional counter should be positioned a few cm downstream of the collimator and lined up with the hole in the collimator.
-Connect the Sampler output to the PHA input.
+Connect the Sampler output to the MCA input.
 The Sampler pulses should be positive, about 1 μ s long, with a varying amplitude of about 6-7 Volts.

-When the pulses are displayed on the PHA the pattern should sweep back and forth evenly and fill a large portion of the screen.
+When the pulses are displayed on the MCA the pattern should sweep back and forth evenly and fill a large portion of the screen.
 For velocity calibration the end points of the sweep should be displayed.
 With the absorber removed, the count rate should be uniform over all the channels.
-If not, check to see that the monitor signal is triangular.

-6. Velocity Calibration.
+If not, check to see that the monitor signal is triangular. - 6.
+Velocity Calibration.
 You will have to calibrate the motion of the source in terms of an absolute velocity.
 This can be done by measuring the amplitude of the motion of the end of the shaft with a telescope mounted on a traveling stage.
 You should be able to measure the amplitude to a few hundreths of a mm if the motion has stabilized.
 The amplitude, driving waveform shape, and the frequency will then be enough information to calculate the velocity function.
 Remember that the loudspeaker drive voltage is a triangular function but only if the error voltage is zero is the velocity motion also triangular.
 The plots below indicate velocity and position calculated as a function of time for a typical set of parameters.

-Derive an expression for the velocity and position as a function of time.
+You should derive an expression for the velocity and position as a function of time.
 Note that the motion corresponds to the case of constant acceleration.
 From these expressions calculate the value of V{max} in terms of the amplitude X{max} and the period T.